SE(3)-Equivariant Attention Networks for Shape Reconstruction in Function Space: Appendix

+\textbf{2.
+Per-layer equivariance (Eq. \ref{eq: equiv_e}, \ref{eq:equiv_t}):} Next, we need to prove that the per-layer equivariance constraints in Eq. \ref{eq: equiv_e}, \ref{eq:equiv_t} are sufficient to satisfy the input-output equivariance constraint from Eq. \ref{eq:equiv_total}, provided that $\rho_{\mathcal{T}}^{L'+1}(R) = I, R \in SO(3)$.
+We recall that the forms of the feature extractor $\mathcal{E}$ and the occupancy network $\mathcal{T}$ are:

+All $\mathcal{E}^1,\mathcal{E}^2,\cdots,\mathcal{E}^L$ take as input and produce as output a feature field on the point cloud and satisfy the constraints in Eq. \ref{eq: equiv_e}.
+Similarly, all $\mathcal{T}^1,\mathcal{T}^2,\cdots,\mathcal{T}^{L'}$ take as input a feature field on the point cloud and a feature field in $\mathbb{R}^3$ and pass the point cloud feature field unaltered to the next layer.
+They transform the feature field in $\mathbb{R}^3$ and satisfy the constraints in Eq. \ref{eq:equiv_t}.
+Thus, by composing these constraints in Eq. \ref{eq: equiv_e}.\ref{eq:equiv_t} we immediately find:

+where $\rho^{L'+1}_{\mathcal{T}}(R)=I$ as discussed.
+The equations above show that if every layer transforms an input $\rho$-field to an output $\rho$-field, then the composition also transforms an input $\rho$-field to an output $\rho$-field.
+Thus, it remains to show that the fixed layers $\tilde{\mathcal{E}}^0,\tilde{\mathcal{T}}^0$, namely $(X,S(X))$ and $(\vec{q},S'(X,\vec{q}))$ respectively are $\rho$-fields as well.
+Then, the equations in Eq. \ref{eq:equiv_layer_noin} would not only apply from the first layer to the output, but from the input to the output.
+In other words, we need to check that the features produced by $S,S'$ do not translate when the point cloud translates but they do rotate (under suitable representations) when the point cloud rotates.

-\textbf{Step 2:} For the $i$-th point at position $\vec{x}_i$, we construct a feature $\mathbf{f}_i$ as input to the first self attention layer of $\mathcal{F}$.
-We select the feature $\mathbf{f}_i$ as the relative position of the $i$-th point, $\vec{x}_i$, to the centroid of a neighborhood constructed from its $k$ nearest neighbors in the point cloud in Euclidean norm, i.e.,
+\textbf{2.1.
+Input point cloud field and input query field are type-1 fields}: For the $i$-th point at position $\vec{x}_i$, we construct a feature $f_i$ as input to the first self-attention layer of $\mathcal{E}$.
+We select the feature $f_i$ as the relative position of the $i$-th point, $\vec{x}_i$, to the centroid of a neighborhood constructed from its $k$ nearest neighbors in the point cloud in Euclidean norm, i.e.,

 where

 is the neighborhood of the $i$-th point in the point cloud.
 Also, $(\vec{x}^{(i)}_j)_{j \in [N]}$ is a sorting of the points in the point cloud in increasing Euclidean distance to the $i$-th point, i.e, $\|\vec{x}_i-\vec{x}^{(i)}_1\|_2 \le \cdots \le \|\vec{x}_i-\vec{x}^{(i)}_N\|_2$.
 In case of ties, we assign numbers randomly.
 Due to the use of $ ``\le"$ (instead of the strict inequality symbol $ ``<"$), in the definition of the neighborhoods, if there are ties for $\vec{x}^{(i)}_{k}$, we include all tied points in the neighborhood.